 Wondering how to be a star client for your web designer?
 Use this list to wow them away and be fully prepared to dive into your project.

-In the following video and post, I’ll walk you through the main things you should have in place before diving into a new brand and web design project.
+In the following post, I’ll walk you through the main things you should have in place before diving into a new brand and web design project.
 This is the exact list I share with all my new clients on what’s expected of them prior to their project start date.

 1 | Secure your new website domain.